sky8000/SKR-Mini-E3-Ender-5-Config-Files-Marlin-2/README.md

 6. Compile the software and flash the board.
 6. **Optional:** Do a "Restore failsafe" from the printer's menu or delete file EEPROM.DAT from the SD Card before powering on to make sure that the printer is running with the default values and avoid malfunction.

+## Configuration changes for late 2019 Ender-5 printers

+In late 2019, Creality changed the Z leadscrew on Ender-5 matching the one shipped with the Ender-5 Pro to prevent the bed from dropping after power cuts.
+If your printer shipped with the new leadscrew you'll need to change `DEFAULT_AXIS_STEPS_PER_UNIT { 80, 80, 400, 93 }`  to  `DEFAULT_AXIS_STEPS_PER_UNIT { 80, 80, 800, 93 }` in  `Configuration.h`.

+If you are unsure which leadscrew you printer has but your prints are half as tall as they should be, then your printer should have the new version of the leadscrew and you need to change Z stepping configuration.

 ## Installation guide for Printers without BL Touch